CodepotatoLtd/digestif/README.md

 ## Roadmap
 - [x] ~~Simple digest email~~
+- [ ] Refactor to filter out user notifications only
 - [ ] Unsubscribing from the digest email
 - [ ] Itemised digest emails as well as our simple counter version
 - [ ] User controls to set the frequency of their digests